 Authoritative Pronouncements Issued but not yet Adopted - In January 2017, GASB issued Statement No. 84, Fiduciary Activities.
 This Statement establishes criteria for identifying fiduciary activities of all state and local governments.
 The focus of the criteria generally is on (1) whether a government is controlling the assets of the fiduciary activity and (2) the beneficiaries with whom a fiduciary relationship exists.
 Separate criteria are included to identify fiduciary component units and postemployment benefit arrangements that are fiduciary activities.
 The objective of this Statement is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
-The requirements in this Statement are effective for fiscal years beginning after December 15, 2018.
-Earlier application is encouraged.
-AMBAG has no plan for early implementation of this Statement.
+The requirements in this Statement are effective for fiscal years beginning after June 30, 2019.
+GASB issued Statement No. 95 Postponement of the Effective Dates of Certain Authoritative Guidance, which, in light of the COVID-19 pandemic, postpones the effective date of this statement by one year.
 At this time AMBAG is not certain of the effect the adoption of Statement No. 84 will have on the accompanying financial statements.

 In June 2017, GASB issued Statement No. 87, Leases.
 The objective of this Statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
 This Statement increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
 Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
-The requirements of this Statement are effective for fiscal years beginning after December 15, 2019.
-Earlier application is encouraged.
-AMBAG has no plan for early implementation of this Statement.
+The requirements of this Statement are effective for fiscal years beginning after June 30, 2020.
+GASB issued Statement No. 95 Postponement of the Effective Dates of Certain Authoritative Guidance, which, in light of the COVID-19 pandemic, postpones the effective date of this statement by 18 months.
 At this time AMBAG is not certain of the effect the adoption of Statement No. 87 will have on the accompanying financial statements.